 Additionally, when downloading a Transaction Report CSV, the column labeled tax_inclusive will indicate whether the transaction was tax-inclusive (TRUE) or tax-exclusive (FALSE) at time of purchase.

 For your students, the experience of purchasing a product with tax-inclusive pricing enabled versus not-enabled is the same.
 The difference is in how the student will see the price listed on the sales page and how the tax will be applied on the checkout page, when applicable.

 While the tax-inclusive pricing toggle is enabled, a student, regardless of location, will see the final sale price as the price set in the Pricing tab of your product.

 If tax-inclusive pricing is disabled, students from different countries will see the sale price differently based on the applicable taxes in their region.

 Tax inclusive means the price set in the Pricing tab of a product is the final sale price.
 If a student is charged tax, it will be subtracted from the final sale price.
 This does create variability in earnings as each country sets its own tax percentage.

 Tax exclusive means the price set in the pricing tab is the price before tax is added at checkout.
 Students will see tax added on top of the product’s price when applicable.
 This makes your earnings a bit more consistent, but does increase a product’s final sale price in different countries based on that county’s tax percentage.

 Tax exemption means that the sale, which normally would be taxed, does not have any tax applied during checkout.
 This is determined either by the school or student’s tax-exemption status.
-If you or your student are tax-exempt, please contact Customer Support to submit tax-exemption documentation.
+If you or your student are tax-exempt, please log in and contact Teachable Support to submit tax-exemption documentation.